ksheersaagr/blog/_posts/2021-04-14-making-autonomous-vehicles-robust-with-active-learning-federated-learning-v2x-communication.markdown

 13. [Federated learning for wireless communications: motivation, opportunities and challenges](https://arxiv.org/pdf/1908.06847.pdf)
 14. [Autonomous driving with deep learning: a survey of state-of-art technologies](https://arxiv.org/ftp/arxiv/papers/2006/2006.06091.pdf)

-If you find this article interesting be sure to follow me on [**twitter**](https://twitter.com/iamkshirsagar) for more of such blogpost and updates.

 Thanks for reading.